- Orientation and introduction sessions

 - Student services and amenities fee

-International students applying for admission to Flinders courses will normally be able to complete their enrolment and class registration soon after meeting International Office admission requirements.
+International students applying for admission to Flinders courses will normally be able to complete their enrolment and class registration soon after meeting International Centre admission requirements.

 For students applying for on-shore study, this means you can complete your enrolment and class registration prior to your arrival in Australia.
-You will be advised by email (to your University email address) when you can commence your enrolment.
+You will be advised by email when you can commence your enrolment.
+The email will be sent to your university email address.

 Orientation and other helpful introductory sessions are available for international students.
-For more information contact the International Student Services Unit (ISSU) located in the Union Building (Basement level).
+For more information contact International Student Services (ISS) located in the Union Building (Basement level).

 As an international student studying in Australia on a student visa you have responsibilities to comply with obligations and conditions set down by the Australian Government.
 These include: